 Tlog currently has a bug where session information may not be logged.
-The immediate mitigation to this is the fact that pam\tty\audit is the primary mode of auditing with tlog and/or sudosh being in place for a better overall tracking and behavior analysis experience.
+The immediate mitigation to this is the fact that pam_tty_audit is the primary mode of auditing with tlog and/or sudosh being in place for a better overall tracking and behavior analysis experience.

-Tlog has a second bug where the application fails if a user does not have a TTY.
+The second bug where the application fails if a user does not have a TTY.
 This has been mitigated by the SIMP wrapper script simply bypassing tlog if a TTY is not present.